Ramadan 101: Everything you need to know about a month of fasting, prayer and arguing about the moon

 Well, it doesn't always.
 Because Islam works to a lunar calendar rather than our Gregorian one, it's slightly out of sync.
 So each year, Ramadan is around 11 days earlier than it was the previous year.

-Okay, so just to get things straight - this year, the first day of Ramadan is on Thursday May 17, and the last day is on Friday June 15?
+Okay, so just to get things straight - this year, the first day of Ramadan was on Monday May 6, and the last day is on Tuesday June 4?

 Ish.
 It's always a bit of a pain in the arse explaining this, but basically the nature of the lunar calendar is that each month starts with the sighting of a new moon.